-The Company entered into a term sheet dated April 19, 2015 with a conductive plastics compounder (the "Compounder") for the purpose of acquiring all the assets of the Compounder, with the Compounder remaining a separate entity.
-The Compounder is a niche supplier with an international customer base.
-The Company's strategic interest in the Compounder is its equipment and expertise in conductive material compounding, as well as its customer base.
+The Company entered into a term sheet dated April 19, 2015 with a low conductive plastics compounder (the "Compounder") for the purpose of acquiring all the assets of the Compounder, with the Compounder remaining a separate entity.
+The Compounder is a niche supplier of low conductive plastics with an international customer base.
+The Company's strategic interest in the Compounder is its equipment and expertise in low conductive material compounding, as well as its customer base.
 The term sheet contemplated that upon the closing, all sales and marketing would be performed by the Company, and the Compounder would become the sole manufacturer for the Company.
 In October 2015, the founder and majority shareholder of the Compounder died from an accident before the transaction could be completed.
-A Special Administrator has been assigned to the deceased's estate but the final disposition of the Compounder is unclear.
-Subsequently, all manufacturing employees left the Compounder and its customers turned to other suppliers.
+Following the founder's death, the Company made product for the Compounder through a combination of using former employees of the Compounder as well as the Company's own staff.
+The Company has since stopped making material for the Compounder and is exploring other manufacturing options regarding the manufacture of low conductive materials, including exiting this low margin, capital intensive business.